JoseBurgos1993/Eloof/README.md

 # eloof: Universal Children's Holiday Wishbook Application

+# Summary
+This app is a Christmas gift registry.
+Children and adults create accounts.
+The children can choose items to add to their Christmas wishlist.
+Adults can view the items that children pick and click on them to indicate that that user will purchase the item for the child.
+Gift registeries, including holiday-themed ones, already exist.
+But the difference is that Eloof is built specifically to be child-friendly.
+The entire time a child uses the app, we uphold the idea that this list is being sent to Santa Claus.
+Prices and other information like that are not shown to child.
+When an adult uses the site, the curtain is lifted and parents can see prices and that the items are from Target.com.

 # Installation
 This is a a React application deployed via Heroku and uses Semantic UI, Mongo, and Axios.
 Please uses the following installation commands before running the application:
 ### npm install